Working Age College Graduates

 How do we compare?

-The working-age college attainment rate for men in the Tucson MSA was 30.9% in 2022, compared to 35.9% for women.
-College attainment for working age men in Tucson was below the national rate, with a slightly larger gap for women.
+The working age college attainment rate for men in Tucson was 31.7% in 2023, compared to 36.8% for women.
+College attainment for working-age men and women in Tucson was below the national rate, with a slightly larger gap for women.
 The rates for both men and women in Tucson exceeded the comparable Arizona rates.

 What are the key trends?

-The college attainment rate for working age residents in the Tucson MSA rose from 27.6% in 2000 to a rate of 33.4% in 2022.
-The four-year college attainment rate for working age residents nationally has grown at a much faster rate than in Tucson, with the U.S. rate over taking the Tucson rate in 2010.
+The college attainment rate for working-age residents in Tucson rose from 27.6% in 2000 to a rate of 34.2% in 2023.
+The four-year college attainment rate for working-age residents nationally has grown much faster than in Tucson, with the U.S. rate overtaking the Tucson rate in 2009.
 Since then, the gap has only continued to grow.

 How is it measured?